 Between April 1, 2011 and June 30, 2011, new subscribers in Guangdong who choose this payment option, will pay processing fee by four annual installments.
 The first, second, third and fourth installment payments are RMB1,800, RMB1,700, RMB1,600 and RMB1,200 respectively.
 This resulted in a surcharge of RMB500 to the amount of processing fee payable under the contract, and an annual storage fee of approximately RMB500 payable each year for a period of 18 years.
 From July 1, 2011 to March 31, 2013, new subscribers in Guangdong who choose to pay processing fee by installments will make an initial payment of RMB1,460, follow by four annual payments of RMB1,210 each, representing a surcharge of RMB500 to the amount of processing fee payable under the contract, and an annual storage fee of approximately RMB500 payable each year for a period of 18 years.
 Payment option (3) was not offered to subscribers in Guangdong during April 1, 2013 to June 30, 2013.
-Effective from July 1, 2013, new subscribers in Guangdong will pay an initial payment of RMB1,820 at the signing of the contract and an annual payment of RMB1,420 each year starting from the second year until the end of the fifth year, resulting in a surcharge of RMB700 to the amount of processing fees payable under the contract, and an annual storage fee of approximately RMB60 payable each year for a period of 18 years.
-Payment option (3) is not offered to subscribers in Guangdong during April 1, 2013 to June 30, 2013.
 Effective from July 1, 2013, new subscribers in Guangdong will pay an initial payment of RMB1,820 at the signing of the contract and an annual payment of RMB1,420 each year starting from the second year until the end of the fifth year, resulting in a surcharge of RMB700 to the amount of processing fees payable under the contract, and an annual storage fee of approximately RMB860 payable each year for a period of 18 years.
 Payment option (3) is not offered to subscribers in Zhejiang.

 For the year ended March 31, 2018, approximately 50.8% of new subscribers chose Option One, compared to 46.8% in the year ended March 31, 2017.
 Option Two represented approximately 47.1% of new subscribers who signed up during the years ended March 31, 2018, compared to 48.9% in the previous year.
 2.1% of new subscribers chose Option Three for the year ended March 31, 2018, compared to 4.3% in the year ended March 31, 2017.
 Under Option One, our subscribers are contractually obligated to pay the processing fee at the time of subscription.
 Some subscribers, however, settle the processing fee after the completion of the processing services.
 Under Option Three, our subscribers pay the processing fee by installments.
 Because we recognize the processing fee as revenue upon completion of the processing services, there is an outstanding account receivable if the subscriber has not yet paid the processing fees upon such completion.
 The amounts due within one year are recorded in current accounts receivable for Option Three.
 As of March 31, 2018, current accounts receivable decreased to RMB107.8 million (\$17.2 million), as compared to RMB112.5 million last year due to a shorter collection cycle, decrease in new subscribers electing Option Three and RMB4.8 million (\$0.8 million) write-off of current accounts receivable as the Company determined that the recoverability of the amounts due from 5,211 private cord blood banking subscribers was low.
-Turnover periods for current accounts receivable for the years ended March 31, 2017 and 2018 determined based on average current accounts receivable and revenues in the respective periods, were 68 days, 57 days and 43, respectively.
+Turnover periods for current accounts receivable for the years ended March 31, 2016, 2017 and 2018 determined based on average current accounts receivable and revenues in the respective periods, were 68 days, 57 days and 43, respectively.